Powerline

 1. The switch to renewable energy is well underway, and picking up pace

 Altogether, clean energy sources like hydro, rooftop solar, and solar and wind farms are already supplying 40 percent of the electricity in the national grid annually.
-Several states already generate higher proportions of clean energy and, on some days in 2023, clean energy generation in Australia’s main electricity grid was as high as 72 percent!
+In the right conditions, they provide even more – at one point on 11 October this year, 79% of our electricity came from renewables!

 Aussie households are generating a lot of this clean power, with millions of families simultaneously cutting their power bills and climate pollution by putting solar on the roof.
-At the start of 2024, rooftop solar was contributing around 12 percent of the electricity in our national grid – more than large-scale solar, wind or gas.
+In early 2025, rooftop solar was contributing nearly 15% of the electricity in our national grid – more than large-scale solar, wind or gas.
+In South Australia, rooftop solar has met more than 100% of demand at certain times over the past year.

 Households, businesses and investors alike are embracing renewable energy because it’s affordable, clean and can be rolled out fast.
-AEMO says accelerating the build out of clean wind and solar – backed by storage – is the only serious energy plan for Australia.
+AEMO says accelerating the build out of clean wind and solar – backed by storage – is the lowest cost energy plan for Australia.

 2. Coal is making a quick exit, so we need to build new capacity ASAP